 Features of a data catalog

-Data catalogs are known for 6 features that make them so powerful for both data teams and busines users:
+Data catalogs are known for 6 features that make them so powerful for both data teams and business users:

 - Access to metadata